 1. Preheat your oven to 350°F (175°C) and lightly grease a 9×9-inch baking dish.

-2. In a large bowl, whisk together the cottage cheese, eggs, honey, and vanilla until well-combined.
+2. blend the cottage cheese, eggs, honey, and vanilla in a blender until smooth before pouring it into the bowl

 3. Stir in the rolled oats (or almond flour), your choice of spice (ginger or cinnamon), and baking powder.